Chronology of the Bible: New Testament

 By the late 200s/early 300s AD, the 27 NT books were widely accepted.

 The Didache, Epistle of Clement, and Shepherd of Hermas were rejected for not being apostolic.
-They were treated how we treat the Apocrypha today (respectable writings, but not believed to be divinely inspired).

 IN SHORT: The 27 Books of the New Testament were accepted based on apostolic origin, and by ensuring that they didn’t contract other books of the Bible.